SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/04-advanced-joins.md

 This would make our code much more concise and readable.

-Avoid using `Alias::new` because it's error-prone and slightly more expensive.
+Avoid using string literals because it's prone to typo.

 :::tip